auth0/auth0-flutter/auth0_flutter/README.md

 https://YOUR_AUTH0_DOMAIN/android/YOUR_APP_PACKAGE_NAME/callback
 ```

-E.g. if your Auth0 Domain was `company.us.auth0.com` and your Android app package name was `com.company.myapp`, then this value would be:
+E.g. if your Auth0 domain was `company.us.auth0.com` and your Android app package name was `com.company.myapp`, then this value would be:

 ```text
 https://company.us.auth0.com/android/com.company.myapp/callback